PerfectServe

 4. Fluctuation of Practice Operating Costs

-Your medical answering service may be costing you much more than you originally intended.
-Many answering services have hidden fees and charges based on call volume and duration, causing practices to spend much more on the service than was budgeted.
-For a more accurate account of how much your medical answering service is really costing you, look at your month-over-month charges and take note of the fluctuations.
+For a more accurate account of how much your medical answering service costs, look at your month-over-month charges and take note of the changes.
 Hidden fees can add up quickly when practices don’t pay close attention and consistently follow up on billing.

 5. Inability to Support Patients During Emergencies